zulip/zulip/docs/overview/gsoc-ideas.md

 Finally, keep your eye on
 [the GSoC timeline](https://developers.google.com/open-source/gsoc/timeline).
-The student application deadline is March 31, 2020.
+The student application deadline is April 13, 2021.
+However, as is discussed in detail later in this document, we recommend against working on a proposal until 2 weeks before the deadline.

 ## Getting started